Beersheba bus bombings: The attacks

 At time of the attacks, the "Metrodan Beersheba" public buses (lines 6 and 12) were packed with Israeli civilians and were traveling along the main street of Beersheba, Rager Boulevard, near the City hall, at a very crowded place.
 At 14:50 pm, the first bomber blew up the explosive device hidden underneath his clothes on bus No. 6 as the bus passed a busy intersection in the center of town.
 Two minutes later, the second bomber blew himself up while on board bus No. 12 which was located about 100 meters away from the first bus.
 The force of the explosion, which blew away and mutilated the limbs of many civilians, made it difficult for the authorities to identify the victims.
 The youngest victim was a 3½ year old boy killed while sitting on his mother's lap.

-The perpetrators
+The assailants

-After the attacks the Izz ad-Din al-Qassam Brigades, the military wing of Hamas, claimed responsibility for the attacks.
+The military wing of Hamas, Izz ad-Din al-Qassam Brigades, claimed responsibility for the attacks.

 A video tape released after the attack by Hamas showed the two suicide bombers, Nassem Jabari (22) and Ahmad Qawasameh (26), posing with rifles and posters.
 Hamas distributed leaflets in Hebron which stated that the attack was in revenge for the assassination of Hamas leaders Ahmed Yassin and Abdel Aziz al-Rantissi by Israel.

 The Israeli government accused Syria and "terror command posts in Damascus" of involvement in the attack.